agentsoz/synthetic-population/README.md

  ```
      Usage: java -jar addressmapper.jar <properties file> [Options]
-     This program maps mesh blocks and the corresponding SA1s in shape files obtained from Australian
-     Bureau of Statistics to the addresses obtained from Vicmaps
+     This program maps SA1s in shape files obtained from Australian Bureau of Statistics to the addresses obtained from Vicmaps and assignes households to addresses.

      Options:
         -s=BOOLEAN
             Set this flag to map addresses to SA1s [Default = false]
         -h=BOOLEAN
-            Set this flag to map households to addresses [Default = false]
+            Set this flag to map households to addresses [Default = false].
+The program requires having the addresses already mapped to SA1s (the output of -s step) to run this step.
 ```

 ## Accuracy